stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 I would argue that Thorpe doesn't go quite far enough.
 Not only are many of these problems and difficulties "useful to have and to solve as a human," these struggles are *precisely the things that make us human and allow us to become more humane*.
 Among the many problems I believe you should solve yourself if you are interested in being intelligent and, you know, a human being:

 - reading,
-- parsing the meaning of texts and other artifacts,
+- interpreting the meaning of texts and other artifacts,
 - *inventio* (discovering your own arguments and ideas),
 - research,
 - evaluating sources of information,
 - planning and organizing writing,
+- drafting,
-- revising your writing and evaluating feedback from others on your writing.
+- revising your writing (and evaluating feedback from others on your writing).

 AI can disrupt or replace many or all of these processes; the consequences of doing so, however, are exceedingly grim.
 {{< /details >}}